Stillwater Area Scholastic Cycling Advocates

 The board of directors may approve classes of non-voting affiliates with rights, privileges, and obligations established by the board.
 Affiliates may be individuals, businesses, and other organizations that seek to support the mission of the corporation.
 The board, a designated committee of the board, or any duly elected officer in accordance with board policy, shall have authority to admit any individual or organization as an affiliate, to recognize representatives of affiliates, and to make determinations as to affiliates’ rights, privileges, and obligations.
 At no time shall affiliate information be shared with or sold to other organizations or groups without the affiliate’s consent.
 At the discretion of the board of directors, affiliates may be given endorsement, recognition and media coverage at fundraising activities, clinics, other events or at the corporation website.
 Affiliates have no voting rights, and are not members of the corporation.3.03 Dues

-Any dues for affiliates shall be determined by the board of directors.Article IV - Board of Directors
+Any dues for affiliates shall be determined by the board of directors.4.01 Number of Directors

 Stillwater Area Scholastic Cycling Advocates shall have a board of directors consisting of at least 4 and no more than 9 directors.
 Within these limits, the board may increase or decrease the number of directors serving on the board, including for the purpose of staggering the terms of directors.4.02 Powers